 How to make the most of your sessions

-Making the most of Trauma Therapy in San Francisco requires honesty, openness, and dedication between therapist and client.
+Making the most of Trauma Therapy requires honesty, openness, and dedication between therapist and client.
 It is important to remember that Trauma Therapists are not there to provide answers or tell you what to do.
 Instead, they create an environment where clients can explore their experiences and develop healthier coping skills.